Person

 How does your barista make a ristretto?

-How to make a Ristretto?
+How to make a Ristretto

-Why a Ristretto?
+Why choose a ristretto?

 Yes, a ristretto is stronger in flavour than a regular espresso.
 Because it uses less water and a shorter extraction time, the coffee is more concentrated and intense, with a richer and sweeter taste.